 How to Prepare a Simple Sundried Tomato Vinaigrette for Fish

-A while back we enjoyed a meal by Chef Scott Campbell that included Atlantic salmon over Israeli couscous with sauteed spinach on the side.
-The salmon had a drizzle of sauce that I wanted to know how it was made.
+A while back, we enjoyed a meal by Chef Scott Campbell that included Atlantic salmon over Israeli couscous with sautéed spinach on the side.
+The salmon had a drizzle of sauce, and I wanted to know how it was made.

-Chef Scott was kind enough to share this simple vinaigrette he used for the fish and I can't wait to give it a try at home with fish, chicken or salad.
+Chef Scott was kind enough to share this simple vinaigrette he used for the fish, and I can't wait to try it at home with fish, chicken, or salad.

 Sundried Tomato Vinaigrette For Fish

 - ½ cup sun-dried tomatoes packed in oil or rehydrated in warm water and drained

 - ¼ cup extra-virgin olive oil Scott uses the oil the sun-dried tomatoes are packed in.

 - 1 tablespoon balsamic vinegar

 - If you're using sun-dried tomatoes packed in oil, drain them from the oil.
 If they're dry sun-dried tomatoes, you can rehydrate them in warm water for about 15 minutes, then drain.

 - Combine sun-dried tomatoes, olive oil, red wine vinegar, balsamic vinegar, minced garlic, honey (or maple syrup), dried oregano, and dried basil in a blender or food processor.